anishmprasad/react-server-native/README.md

 * The [`store.dispatch()`](http://redux.js.org/docs/api/Store.html#dispatch) functions are passed down as props in the `<Counter />` component.
 These are used to dispatch increment & decrement actions, which mutate the Redux store.

 **Note**: Single Redux store lives in pages/store.js.
 In a larger application, you can combine multiple reducers from multiple pages with [`combinedReducer()`](http://redux.js.org/docs/api/combineReducers.html) to instantiate a single Redux store.

+**Note**:
+THIS PACKAGE UNDER DEVELOPMENT, IF ANY ISSUES FACED BY THIS PACKAGE PLEASE RAISE A TICKET